PrestaShop/prestashop.github.io/news/_posts/2015-07-07-advanced-eu-compliance.markdown

 Since legislations can be very different from one country to another, we had to decide from which perspective we had to start making this module.
 And we noticed that a German company called [Silbersaiten](http://www.silbersaiten.de) was producing a very good free module to help Germans and Austrians shops to get compliant with their legislations.
 You can find their GitHub repositories page [here](https://github.com/EU-Legal), which contains all their modules.

-The only issue that this module had was that it was using a lot of overrides, which could collide with other modules.
+The only issue with this module was that it is using a lot of overrides, which could collide with other modules.

 That is why started to work with them in order to implement a native version of their module in PrestaShop, aimed (at first) at the German and Austrian merchants, just like they did.
 We can't thank them enough for their contribution and dedication to the PrestaShop community!

 **"Wait!
 What about me?
 I'm a not German nor Austrian!"**

-Don't panic ;) Some options that are already included in this module will also be useful to people outside of Germany or Austria.
+Don't panic ;) Some options already included in this module will also be useful to merchants outside of Germany or Austria.
 We aim to make as much "compliancy helping" as possible through this module in the long haul.
+This is why we built these new features based on the latest European legislation.

 # Where can I find it?